 What causes interest rates to rise and fall?

-Interest rates are influenced by a number of different factors, including inflation, economic activity, and the national rates set by the Federal Reserve, known as the federal funds rate.
+Interest rates are influenced by a number of different factors, including inflation, economic activity, and the national rates set by the Federal Reserve.
+The basic process of interest rate change works like this:

 In general, the Federal Reserve lowers interest rates to encourage borrowing and stimulate the economy.
-However, too much borrowing is risky, can lead to inflation, and can encourage people to make speculative investments.
 If the economy starts to grow too quickly, the Fed will raise interest rates to discourage borrowing and slow economic activity.

 What should I do when interest rates change?

-When interest rates are lower, it means that borrowing and the cost of debt are more affordable.
+- When interest rates are lower, borrowing money is more affordable.
 During these cycles, it’s a good idea to apply for a line of credit if you think it can help grow your business.

 How do business loan interest rates work?

-Business loan interest rates work a lot like traditional interest rates.
-In other words, you need to apply for funding and the lender will evaluate your business’ financial situation to review your application, as well as determine the terms of your loan.
+Business loan interest rates work like other types of interest rates.
+When you apply for funding, the lender will evaluate your business’ financial situation to determine the terms of your loan.
 For business loans, lenders will typically look at factors like your business and/or personal credit score, business income, and the length of time you’ve been in business.

-The process is similar for a business line of credit, which offers a revolving line of funding like a credit card.
-As your business repays the money it borrowed from your credit line along with the interest owed, the credit is replaced and becomes available again.
+The process is similar for a business line of credit, which offers a replenishing pool of funds like a credit card.
+As your business repays the money it borrowed from your credit line (along with interest owed), credit is replaced and becomes available again.

 See how Bluevine can help fuel growth with business loans that fit your needs.